NeriyaJacoob/final-project/README.md

 Use `modules.tools.kill_process(pid)` in your antivirus script to terminate malicious simulations.
 The function also writes the `/tmp/block_ransom` flag so the backend recognizes that the process was blocked.

+Simulation and antivirus logs are stored in `backend/src/modules/summary/log.txt`.
+Look for lines beginning with `[RESULT]` to see whether each scenario was detected and blocked successfully.